TahmidAhmed2000/Gov1347/posts/week_8.md

 + For out-of-sample validation, I essentially performed cross-validation.
 I randomly divided the data into 2 subsets and used one subset for fitting the model and used the other for testing the model performance.
 I then repeated this procedure 1,000 times.
 + For out-of-sample validation of the ensemble model, I calculated the predictive error by weighing the predictive errors from the poll and fundamental models with the same weights as the ensemble model.
 Given the characteristics of the model, I could not really do an out-of-sample validation like how I did for the poll and fundamental models, so I thought this method I outlined can potentially work.
-+ The predictive error using cross-validation seems to mainly be around 1.6 - 1.8 for all models.
++ The predictive error using cross-validation seems to mainly be around 1.6 - 1.8 for all models although it is quite high for Red states using the poll model and ensemble model.

 ## Predictability of Ensemble Model